Xgames123/PrimitierModdingFramework/Documentation/CreatingMods/CreatingCustomObjects.md

         }
         ```
-    3) add these methods to your class
+    3) Add these methods to your class
         ```cs
         public void OnFragmentInitialized(CubeBase fragmentCubeBase)
         {